-Banana’s are natural, and they come ‘pre-packed’ in a much safer wrapping than many other snacks.
+Bananas are natural and come ‘pre-packed’ in a much safer wrapping than many other snacks.
 They are quick and easy to take with you.

 They are importantly low glycaemic load.
 The sugar contained within them does not wreck havoc on your blood sugar levels.
-If you are still concerned about the sugar, choose less ripe banana’s and eat them with some protein (like some nuts).
-Protein helps to moderate blood sugar fluctuations.
+If you are still concerned about the sugar, choose less ripe bananas and eat them with some protein (like some nuts) as protein helps to moderate blood sugar fluctuations.

 They are yummy, versatile and even feel a little naughty.
 We all need that occasionally 🙂